 If you use or extend DukeMTMC, please refer to the license terms.

-For the up-to-date scoreboard visit motchallenge.net.
-Here you will find the official mtmc-devkit used for evaluation by MOTChallenge.
+DukeMTMCT is a tracking benchmark hosted on motchallenge.net.
+Click here for the up-to-date rankings.
+Here you will find the official motchallenge-devkit used for evaluation by MOTChallenge.
 For instructions how to submit on motchallenge you can refer to this link.

-Our identity-based measures compute how often the system is correct about who is where, regardless of how often a target is lost and reacquired.
+Trackers are ranked using our identity-based measures which compute how often the system is correct about who is where, regardless of how often a target is lost and reacquired.
 Our measures are useful in applications such as security, surveillance or sports.
-We provide code for a small demo that implements our evaluation.
 The details of our measures appear in our paper.

 We provide code for the following tracking systems which are all based on Correlation Clustering optimization: